 - Volunteers must meet the requirements outlined in the Essential Capabilities document.

-- We recommend all volunteers and interns have a current tetanus inoculation.
+- We recommend all volunteers have a current tetanus inoculation.

 - We cannot accommodate court-ordered community service at our Center.

 - Volunteers must pass a criminal background check.